frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Finally, return `memo[n]` returns the calculated (and now memoized) value for the nth Fibonacci number.

-From the perspective of Dynamic Programming, the function `fibonacci_memo` divides the larger problem (calculating Fibonacci of $n$) into smaller subproblems (calculating Fibonacci of $n-1$ and $n-2$), uses a data structure, the `memo` dictionary, to store the results of the subproblems.
-This avoids redundant calculations of the same values, and before calculating the Fibonacci value for a given $n$, the function checks if the result is already stored in the `memo` dictionary.
+From the perspective of Dynamic Programming, the `fibonacci_memo` function employs a divide-and-conquer strategy, breaking down the calculation of the nth Fibonacci number into smaller subproblems (calculating the ($n-1$)th and ($n-2$)th numbers).
+It leverages a dictionary, memo, to store and retrieve the results of these subproblems.
+This approach eliminates redundant computations, enhancing efficiency, and before calculating the Fibonacci value for a given $n$, the function checks if the result is already stored in the `memo` dictionary.
 If it is, it reuses that result, saving computation time.
 Finally, the function ensures that each subproblem is solved only once, resulting in more efficiency compared to the simple recursive approach.

 The last statement of the previous paragraph requires reflection.
 I am considering performance in this statement only in terms of computation time.
 Performance can also be considered in relation to memory usage, energy consumption, and any other factor that is interesting or important for a given problem.
 Keep this in mind whenever I state that performance has improved in this text.